realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - You may think you know what a variable/method is for, but the next person may not.
   - Yes, this risks job security, but it also makes it easier to change code as you keep extending the code base.
 We risk improving the developer experience for our own sake.
+- Even this short guide repeats ideas, to make it easier to understand what is important and what is not.
+- Some ideas are contradictory, and those are the ones that require more thought and consideration for the situation.

 ### Contents